polywrap/documentation/docs/developers/create-as-web3api.md

 --test-ens simplestorage.eth
 ```

-We've provided a `w3 query` command that you can use to test out query recipes.
+Use the `w3 query` command to test query recipes:

 ```
 npx w3 query ./recipes/e2e.json --test-ens
 ```

-This query initiates the recipe `e2e.json`, which deploys the smart contract and then sets and gets values.
+This query executes the recipe `e2e.json`, which then executes the set and get GraphQL services.

 ### **The `build/` directory**